The Law Offices of Frank R. Cruz Continues Its Investigation of Dentsply Sirona Inc. (XRAY) on Behalf of Investors

-LOS ANGELES, May 10, 2022 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz continues its investigation of Dentsply Sirona Inc. (“Dentsply” or the “Company”) ( XRAY) on behalf of investors concerning the Company’s possible violations of federal securities laws.
+LOS ANGELES, May 11, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz continues its investigation of Dentsply Sirona Inc. ("Dentsply" or the "Company") (NASDAQ: XRAY) on behalf of investors concerning the Company's possible violations of federal securities laws.

 If you are a shareholder who suffered a loss, click here to participate.